roadrunner-server/api/README.md

 	return nil
 }
 ```

-Here is the method used in the RR to accept the `Job` from the external system.

-You may also navigate to the [`DOCS`](https://buf.build/roadrunner-server/api/docs) tab and inspect the full API.
+- You can also navigate to the [`DOCS`](https://buf.build/roadrunner-server/api/docs) tab to inspect the full API.